 For example, targeting heavy or light buyers, or those who haven’t bought for a while.
 You’ll need a workable customer database with the right filters to analyse and target specific segments like this.

 Finally, you’ll need to aggregate customer data to help you track how your overall business is going.

-You’ll create a D2C dashboard to measure and report on sales trends, on the performance of your order processing systems, and if there are any on-going issues.
+You’ll create a D2C dashboard to measure and report on sales trends, the performance of your order processing systems, and flag any ongoing issues.